-Making Tax Digital may be daunting but it will bring lots of advantages for small firms and sole traders.
+Making Tax Digital might sound daunting but it will bring lots of advantages for small firms and sole traders.
 Rachel Miller explains

 1. MTD will help your business to become digital

-It's still very common for sole traders and small business owners to tackle their accounts only when tax deadlines loom.
-Typically, this involves going through a pile of paperwork and receipts and then creating cumbersome spreadsheets.
-Making Tax Digital is going to change all that.
-Once business owners have crossed the digital divide, they'll wonder why they didn't do it sooner.
+Many sole traders and small business owners only tackle their accounts when the tax deadlines loom.
+If you're one of those who ends up wading through a pile of paperwork and receipts, Making Tax Digital will be a massive change.
+But once business owners have crossed the digital divide, they'll wonder why they didn't do it sooner.

 2. You'll save time on your accounts and VAT returns

-Using accounting software will save time managing all aspects of your business – from creating invoices to chasing payment.
+Using accounting software saves time managing all aspects of your business - from creating invoices to chasing payment.
 Many accounting apps allow you to take pictures of your receipts with your smartphone to input your expenses.
-If you employ any staff, it will transform the way you manage payroll as well.
+If you employ staff, it will transform the way you manage payroll too.

 3. You will make less mistakes with your accounts

-Errors in paper records and on spreadsheets can be hard to spot and they can have serious repercussions if you file the wrong information with HMRC.
+Errors in paper records and on spreadsheets can be hard to spot.
+They can also have serious repercussions if you file the wrong information with HMRC.
 Accounting software allows you to see your data in a clear format and automation reduces the chances of making mistakes.